woodser/monero-java/README.md

 ## Wallet Sample Code

-See the [src/test/java/](src/test/java) for the most complete examples of using this library.
+See [src/test/java/](src/test/java) for the most complete examples of using this library.

 ```java
 // create a wallet that uses a monero-wallet-rpc endpoint with authentication